iiasa/GLOBIOM-G4M-link/README.md

 Alternatively, you can `cd` into a sub modules directory and issue `git fetch/merge/pull` to update it as per normal git practice.
-But do not change the branch or current checked out commit since the parent repository has referenced a vetted/tested commit: anything else may break the link`.
+But do not change the branch or current checked out commit since the parent repository has referenced a vetted/tested commit: anything else may break the link.
+When using `git status` or `git log` from a submodule directory, you may see that the remote repository of the submodule is ahead by several commits, and that you have a "detached HEAD".
+Don't worry, this is because the submodules are typically behind the latest changes in the remote repository.

 To view the status of the submodules, issue:
 ```
 git submodule status
 ```
-from the root directory.
+from the root directory of the link.

 ## Running the notebook